 I have baked bread for the family every Sunday and Wednesday now for almost ten years.
-I really enjoy bread and I have so many favorites it is hard to choose just one.
-I have begged, borrowed and stolen technique and formulas from whomever and wherever they can be found.
-I am buy no means the creator of this recipe.
-Although I have seen many different versions over the years and I am sure all have had their influence but I have to give credit to two bakers who have influenced me and this bread the most Peter Reinhart and Jeffrey Hamelman.
-If you want to make bread search out their books.
+I really enjoy bread and I have so many favorites that it's hard to choose just one.
+I have begged, borrowed, and stolen techniques and formulas from whomever and wherever they can be found.
+I am by no means the creator of this recipe.
+Although I have seen many different versions over the years, and I am sure all have had their influence, I have to give credit to two bakers who have influenced me and this bread the most: Peter Reinhart and Jeffrey Hamelman.
+If you want to make bread, search out their books.

 The dough was fantastic to work with -- simple to knead and gather, both by hand and with the stand mixer/dough hook.
 (I made the recipe twice.
 I added 1 more teaspoon of salt on the second round.)
 Loved the toasted wheat germ and the texture and scent it provided the bread.
 I'm glad I had eight loaves to learn the "cut and lift to the parchment paper" method.
 On the 8th loaf, I had it down.
 This is a nice recipe for a soft crusted loaf, perfect for paninis or bahn mi.
 Thirschfeld's instructions are clear and it's just a miracle -- all that ice cold water is added to flour and you end up with these pretty loaves. - MrsWheelbarrow

 wheat germ, toasted

-- cornmeal for dusting
+cornmeal, for dusting

 - Cover with plastic wrap and place in the fridge for 24 to 36 hours.

 - Flour your hands and dump the dough gently onto the flour.
 Spread it out to be about 8 inches by 8 inches.
-Dust the top of the dough with a good coating of flour and then spray it with spray oil and cover with plastic wrap.
+Dust the top of the dough with a good coating of flour and then spray it with nonstick spray and cover with plastic wrap.
 Set a timer for 1 hour and 30 minutes.

-- Place a piece of parchment onto a peel (or sheet tray if you are not using a stone).
+- Place a piece of parchment onto a peel (or sheet tray, if you are not using a stone).
 Sprinkle it with cornmeal.